 So far, the cards are proving popular.
-They offer worldwide purchases, some don’t have any monthly fees, and others offer rebates on popular streaming sites.
+They offer worldwide purchases, some don’t have monthly fees, and others offer rebates on popular streaming sites.

 Now, Visa and BlockFi have partnered to launch a crypto-based credit card.
 Cardholders receive a USD credit limit on the card and can earn rewards for making everyday purchases.

-We’ve put together this guide to give you an overview of the new credit card, its rewards, and fees.
+We’ve put together this guide to give you an overview of the new credit card, its rewards, and its fees.
 On top of that, we will also look at the two companies.

 Finally, we will look at the BlockFi Interest Account and what benefits it can bring to cardholders.